get rid off white list notification.

 -

-JEREMIAH STUTMAN commented
+JEREMIAH STUTMAN

 The day you stop supporting ads that trying to infect my PC, maybe you get whitelisted.